Owens sucker

 The Owens sucker is a fish in the family Catostomidae that is endemic to eastern California.
 The species name fumeiventris comes from the Latin fumeus meaning "smoky" and ventris meaning "belly."
-Originally described as a population of sandbar suckers (Cynoscion arenarius), it became recognized as its own species in 1938.
+Originally described as a population of sandbar suckers (Catostomus arenarius), it became recognized as its own species in 1938.
 Owens suckers are closely related to Tahoe suckers and possess the ability to hybridize with Santa Ana suckers.